Statute of Limitation

 - Other state specific remedies

-A state board of nursing has the authority to take action against a licensee on the basis of another state’s licensure disciplinary action that implicates the individual’s ongoing ability and likelihood to practice professionally and safely.
+A state BON has the authority to take action against a licensee on the basis of another state’s licensure disciplinary action that implicates the individual’s ongoing ability and likelihood to practice professionally and safely.
 This retained jurisdictional authority, allowed by administrative law principles and case law, seeks to prevent the nurse from evading disciplinary action merely by fleeing the state.